adam-nelson/openride/README.md

 ## What is openride

-OOpenRide aims to democratize the ridesharing industry by introducing the world's first open-source ridesharing platform.
+OpenRide aims to democratize the ridesharing industry by introducing the world's first open-source ridesharing platform.
 Rooted in transparency, community collaboration, and user empowerment, our mission is to offer a sustainable and community-driven alternative to traditional ridesharing services.

 ## Key Features: